llpeterson/fleet-aiab/README.md

 # Installing AiaB using Fleet

-This README describes the steps for installing AiaB for developers on a node using Fleet.
+This README describes the steps for installing [AiaB for developers](https://docs.aetherproject.org/master/developer/aiab.html#) on a node using Fleet.
+It is intended to serve as an example of how Fleet can be used to install and configure the Aether software stack.

 On GitHub, create a public fork of this repo and make the following changes: